Scholar-official: Han to Northern and Southern dynasties (202 BC – 589 AD)

 Scholars depicted on Han dynasty pictorial brick, discovered in Chengdu.
-Scholars wore hats called Jinxian Guan (进贤冠) to denominate educational status.
+Scholars wore hats called Jinxian Guan (進賢冠) to denominate educational status.

 Using the Recommendatory System and Nine-rank System to select governments officials and candidates were popular during the long period beginning with the Han dynasty and ending after the Northern and Southern dynasties period.
 Scholars-officials during this period usually from prominent clans, including the Zheng clan of Xingyang, Xie clan of Chen Commandery, Cui clan of Qinghe, Cui clan of Boling, Wang clan of Langya, Wang clan of Taiyuan, and the Lu clan of Fanyang.
 These clans were prominent in having Confucian scholars and high-ranking government officials, with male family members serving as official for generations and some clans or families serving several chancellors.
 They formed a huge network through political marriages with each other or the imperial family and also formed a monopoly on education and government officials.